 I’ve use a standard Canon PowerShot as well as my computer’s camera.
 I use iMovie to edit.
 Then I use Wistia to host my videos.

 How do you get the videos onto a website?

 What’s really important is that you start, that you try.
-I even vote that you try throwing some freebies to the wind before you start charging.
-I know that to some that comment might be sacrilege, but what I mean is that nothing beats having some experience, and you’d probably prefer to get the kinks worked out before you start charging.
+I even vote that you try throwing some freebies to the wind before you start charging for your other services.
+Nothing beats having some experience, and you’d probably prefer to get the kinks worked out before you start charging.

-Nonetheless, what is important is that you start formulating your ideas, courageously leaning into your edges and flexing those courage muscles.
-Leaning into that fear (because no one gets a free pass on that) is a bigger gift than the outcome of producing a fully-filled course or bestselling program.
+Nonetheless, what is important is that you start formulating your ideas, flexing those courage muscles.
+Leaning into that fear (because no one gets a free pass on that) is a bigger gift.
+The outcome of creating an e-program or course is second.